GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 1/21/2020| v1.04| Added Time zone values. <br>Updated the Create Contract Opportunity, Create And Publish Contract Opportunity Json's and examples <br> with the Parent Json element to provide parent opportunity Id for revisions. <br> Added the Related Notices section.
 2/18/2020| v1.05| Added JSON information for UEI additions 2/28/2020| v1.06| Updated the Valid file types to include Zip file.<br/> Added a new validation for resource name to specify the allowed character set
+3/13/2020|v1.07| Updated GET APIs to include both DUNS and UEISAM in v2<br> Get list of Opp API Organization ID field updated to show FH ID dependending on department, subtier, and office